samuelhorn/jamdocs/docs/editing-in-forestry.md

 [![](https://assets.forestry.io/import-to-forestryK.svg)](https://app.forestry.io/quick-start?repo=forestryio/jamdocs&engine=other "Import to Forestry")

+This project has been pre-configured to work with Forestry, just import your repository ✨ Any changes you make will be commited back to the repo,

 ## Start Instant Previews

-This starter is pre-configured, but you will need to manually start the preview environement if you want to be able to preview your website.
+Start the preview environement if you want to be able to preview your website.

 Go to **Settings / Preview** and click on the **Start** button.